alchemyplatform/aa-sdk/CONTRIBUTING.md

 ## Contributing

-We're excited to have you contribute.
+We're excited to have you contribute to the `aa-sdk`.
 Here's a step-by-step guide to help you get started.

 ### Getting Started